 The Company is an equal opportunities employer.
 The Equal Opportunities and Diversity at Work Policy and Anti-Discrimination Policy sets out the Company's aims to ensure that all individuals are treated equally and fairly and decisions on recruitment, selection, training, promotion and every other aspect of employment are based solely on objective and job-related criteria.

-It is the Company's policy to treat all employees and job applicants fairly and equally regardless of their sex, sexual orientation, gender reassignment, marital status, race, colour, nationality, ethnic or national origin, religion or belief, age or disability.
+It is the Company's policy to treat all employees and job applicants fairly and equally regardless of their sex, sexual orientation, gender reassignment, marital/civil partnership status, race, religion or belief, age or disability, pregnancy or maternity.

-We believe that enhancing diversity and inclusiveness will make the Company stronger and deliver superior results.
-We have made progress towards gender equality and inclusivity and are committed to driving initiatives across all aspects of diversity and inclusion.
+We believe that enhancing diversity, equality and inclusion will make the Company stronger and deliver superior results.
+We have made progress towards gender equality and inclusivity and are committed to driving initiatives across all aspects.